 In the second and final webinar in our series, our IP team discusses the future global impact of Covid-19 coronavirus on IP from a transactional, litigation and regulatory perspective.

 - Band 1, Dispute Resolution, Global: Multi-Jurisdictional, Chambers Global 2022

 - International Arbitration Firm of the Year, Benchmark Litigation Asia-Pacific Awards 2020

 - Leading firm (top tier) ranking in the “Leaders League” table for International Arbitration (Spain) 2022

 Prominent international team which maintains a respected arbitration practice.

-Exceptional magic circle firm with an extensive global presence in key jurisdictions worldwide.
-Houses leading disputes teams across Europe and Asia.
+Allen & Overy is an exceptional magic circle firm with an extensive global presence in key jurisdictions worldwide, housing leading disputes teams across Europe and Asia.